lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-13-notes-on-value-stream-mapping.md

 5. Repeat steps 2 through 5

 Note that a separate value stream should be drawn for each product-family (a set of products that have a high number of common processing steps).
+It is prudent not to get too bogged down in picking which value-stream to map.
+More often than not, the improvements that come out of one value-stream map will help improve other product families too.

 Below we'll focus our attention on creating the current state map.

 ### Creating the current state map

 The sequence below is not definitive -- it is just a workflow I have in mind as I prepare to do mapping activity.

 1. List out all the activities (processes) and arrange them as a timeline
 2. Add actors involved in each activity
 3. Add a symbol for inventory between processes (where it exists) along with the count of inventory